briandenicola/eShopOnAKS/docs/prerequisites.md

 ### Task
 * The deployment of this application has been automated using [Taskfile](https://taskfile.dev/#/).
 This was done instead of using a CI/CD pipeline to make it easier to understand the deployment process.
+* Of course, the application can be deployed manually
 * The Taskfile is a simple way to run commands and scripts in a consistent manner.
 * The [Taskfile](../Taskfile.yaml) definition is located in the root of the repository
 * The Task file declares 4 default values that can be updated to suit specific requirements: